-2.3.5 Restructuring
+2.3.3 Restructuring

 In 2008 and 2009, the majority of the loan portfolio in active management (i.e. Europe and Nordic) was restructured.
 The restructuring projects required a significant time and effort from the asset management team, the internal legal counsel and the members of the ResCom.
-As most of the active portfolios have now been restructured, the Bank does not anticipate many restructuring exercises to be completed in 2010 and going forward.
+As most of the active portfolios have now been restructured, the Bank does not anticipate many restructuring exercises to be completed going forward.
+When restructuring assets, the debt level is set at a level not lower than perceived enterprise value at restructuring.
+This leaves little leeway for unfavourable development of any particular asset.
+It can therefore be expected that ultimately some assets that have undergone restructuring might drop again to the watch list and be in a need for further reorganisation.